 While an overwhelming majority (89.1%) of organizations view retention as a “key strategic imperative” it is not evident in operational practice/planning.
-Although viewed in such a strong light, just over a third or 36.4% have a formal retention strategy.
+Although viewed in such a strong light, just over half (52.8%) have a formal retention strategy.

 So, not only is there an immense associated cost with losing nurses, but many organizations aren’t even focusing on how to retain them.

 Let’s swap for a minute consider the other side of the relationship.
 Why would these RNs leave?
 The better organizations understand the needs of their employees, the more likely they can have an impact on maintaining the employment relationship.
 Here are the top five reasons from most to least common: